Apoorva-Satakolla/Smart_Travelling_Plan/README.md

 ### 3. How It Works

-1. Select a city, preferred categories, and number of places per day
+1. Select a city, preferred categories and number of places per day

 2. The app filters and ranks places, then clusters them using KMeans